 Still, this original One Cut of the Dead will forever have a special place in my horror-comedy loving heart.
 It is one of my absolute favorite movies ever in the subgenre.

 ONE CUT OF THE DEAD is out in theaters in NY and LA Friday, September 13, 2019.
 There will be also be one-night screenings across the country on September 17, 2019.
-Coming soon to Shudder!
+Also coming to Shudder September 24, 2019!

 Writer, Director & Editor: Shinichiro Ueda